becoming a notary

 1. The salary is attractive

-• A broad customer base
+• The customer base is broad.

-2. A broad customer base
+2. The customer base is broad

-• Notaries can own their own offices
+• A notary can have their own practice.

-4. His knowledge is extensive
+4. Their knowledge is extensive

 1 sur 4